niiknow/laratt-api/README.md

 - `X-API-Key` the API_KEY above
 - `X-Tenant` the tenant id - must start with alpha character with remaining character of alphanumeric.
 Mininum of 3 characters and max of 20.

 Separating Tenant and Table Name allow for better control and validation.
-It also allow for future support of some kind of JWT auth that contain information about the Tenant.
+It also allow for future support of JWT/Token Auth that contain information about the Tenant.

 **CRUD Format**